 Here are a few examples:

-• “Is there anything we can do to reduce returns and increase satisfaction?”
+“Is there anything we can do to reduce returns and increase customer satisfaction?”

 Focusing your analysis around one question ensures you’ll concentrate on gathering specific insights that address it directly, making the process more efficient and actionable.

-Framing the analysis this way encourages a deeper understanding of that aspect, leading to more accurate and targeted strategies.
+Framing the analysis this way encourages a deeper understanding of the one thing you’re focused on, leading to more accurate and targeted strategies.

-You must research your market and audience to understand what impacts customer needs, pain points, preferences and challenges.
+Research your market and audience to understand what impacts existing customer needs, pain points, preferences and challenges.

-Collecting a mixture of relevant qualitative data (e.g., personal insights) and quantitative data (e.g., hard facts and metrics) helps you make more informed decisions.
+Collect qualitative data (e.g., personal insights) and quantitative data (e.g., hard facts and metrics) to make more informed decisions.

-Here’s an example of what part of your market research could look like (via an online customer survey company called SurveySparrow):
+Here’s an example of what your market research could look like (via online customer survey company SurveySparrow):

 Let’s say you’re investigating a drop in subscriptions from small business users.
 Your analysis caused you to research whether your accounting software is too expensive for them.